How to photograph the Aurora Borealis in Scotland

 Photograph Aurora Borealis in Scotland

 The Northern Lights are a fascinating subject for photography and can add some nice variation to your image portfolio.
 Each photographer will have their own artistic interpretation of the Northern Lights.
-Everyone loves to see a photo of the Northern Lights, especially if taken locally and they go down a treat on social media and local news.
+Everyone loves to see stunning photos of the Northern Lights, especially if taken locally and they go down a treat on social media and local news.
+Aurora hunting makes for a good winter photography project in those long dark winter months.

 Please also see my article on Noctilucent Clouds.